jenniferkuo1995/cs74_assign1/README.md

 skf = StratifiedKFold(n_splits = 5, random_state = 42)
 ```

 To obtain evaluative measures, I looped through the five subsamples.
-Of the 5 subsamples, a single subsample is retained as the validation data for testing the model, and the evaluative measures I listed above (precision, recall, etc) were obtained.
-Then, the AUROC was plotted.
-In the code below, I used these steps to evaluate Bernoulli Naive Bayes.
-Similar steps were performed to evaluate Gaussian and Multinomial Naive Bayes.
+In each iteration, a single subsample is retained as the validation data.
+The evaluative measures I listed above (precision, recall, etc) were obtained for each iteration.

 ```
 precisions = []